 The histogram is a graphic representation of the brightness of your image that will help you determine if your photo (or part of your photo) is correctly exposed, underexposed (too dark), or overexposed (too light).
 It is very advisable to always check your histogram to get the right exposure.

 8- Get the white balance right

 Digital cameras have difficulty seeing the right color like a human eye.
-They can create unsightly blue, orange and even green colorcast.
-The digital camera record colors exactly as they are, that is why photos taken in household lighting condition have an orange color cast, and photos taken at dusk or dawn have a cold and blue look.
+They can create unsightly blue, orange, and even green colorcast.
+The digital camera record colors exactly as they are, which is why photos taken in household lighting condition have an orange color cast, and photos taken at dusk or dawn have a cold and blue look.
 White balance (WB) is the process of removing unrealistic color casts so that objects which appear white in person are rendered white in your camera.
 Proper camera white balance has to take into account the “color temperature” of a light source, which refers to the relative warmth or coolness of white light.
 Your camera’s Automatic White Balance setting generally does a good job of capturing colors correctly in most lighting conditions, but it’s not infallible.
-When your subject is dominated by a single color or tone, such as a blue sky, orange sunset or even a large expanse of green grass.
+When your subject is dominated by a single color or tone, such as a blue sky, orange sunset, or even a large expanse of green grass.
 You can get better results by selecting a white balance setting that suits the lighting conditions, such as Sunlight or Shade.